BecomeFaisal/YoutubeDownlaoder/README.md

 # YoutubeDownlaoder
 create a youtube playlist download using python and Chatgpt for the Vibes..just because i needed to Download something and couldn't find the app so i made one.
+-Just run the code in vsc with libraries installed and enjoy